Media Arts & Studies supports students in the Field and in the Studio.

 The School of Media Arts & Studies supports student projects with professional equipment.
 Students may check out equipment all week long, including on the weekends.

-Audio Gear such as HDP2 Field Recorders, Tascam Microtrack M-Audio Recorders, Sennheiser, Audio Technica, Rode and Shore microphones (shotguns, handheld and lavs), and both Mackie and Shure Mixers
+Audio Gear such as HDP2 Field Recorders, Tascam DR-100 Recorders, Sennheiser, Audio Technica, Rode and Shure microphones (shotguns, handheld and lavs), and both Mackie and Shure Mixers.

 Lights from Arri, Mole Richardson, Kino-Flo, Rifa and Lowel.